SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.11.x/10-internal-design/04-architecture.md

 Third is the execution stage.
 A separate set of structs, `Selector`, `Inserter`, `Updater` & `Deleter`, are responsible for executing the statements against a database connection.

-Finally is the resolution stage, when query results are converted into Rust structs for consumption.
+Finally is the resolution stage, when query results are converted into Rust types and shoved into structs.
+Subsequently, if it is a relational query, the structs will be pieced together according to their relations.

 Because only the execution and resolution stages are database specific, we have the possibility to use a different driver by replacing those.